 Those who have read the preface to my poetry book, pulse, have read the first written evidence of this theoretical thought process.
 In that short epistle, I didn’t mention anyone who came between 1964’s Bob Dylan and 1979’s The Sugarhill Gang.
 Had I known, and/or paid attention to some of Bruce’s early stuff, I’m sure he would have gotten mention as well.

-Between The first half of the first disk or Tracks and his debut album, Greeting From Asbury Park, New Jersey, there is plenty of evidence of poetry and early rap styling in his work.
+Between the first half of the first disk of Tracks and his debut album, Greeting From Asbury Park, New Jersey, there is plenty of evidence of poetry and early rap styling in his work.

 “Blinded By The Light,” “Growin’ Up,” “Does This Bus Stop At 82nd Street?,” “Lost in the Flood,” “Spirit in the Night,” “It’s Hard to be a Saint in the City,” “Bishop Danced,” and “Thundercrack,” among others even, all sport some of the tools or rap/ hip-hop.